mcfly1885/unit-converter-js/README.md

 ## Aviable Functionalities ✅
 At moment, the application support the following functionalities:

-- Temperature 🌡️ (Celsius, Farheneit and Kelvin)
+- Temperature 🌡️ (Celsius, Fahrenheit and Kelvin)